TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 ## Reading/Writing

+* [ArchiveBox](https://archivebox.io/) - ArchiveBox takes a list of website URLs you want to archive, and creates a local, static, browsable HTML clone of the content from those websites (it saves HTML, JS, media files, PDFs, images and more)
 * [Atom](https://atom.io/) - A hackable text editor for the 21st Century ✅
 * [Calibre](https://calibre-ebook.com) - calibre: The one stop solution for all your e-book needs.
 Comprehensive e-book software ✅
 * [Cardo](https://cardo.wiki/) - A TiddlyWiki for Getting Stuff Done